 After lunch or break or morning meeting, the clients who worked in the basement would pass through the lobby on their way to the ramp.
-If Leroy saw a visitor in the lobby, and no supervisor was nearby, he’d walk up, shake hands, point to himself, and say, “Luh-luh-luh-luh—Lewoy!”
-Then he’d pet the person on the shoulder, or if she was an attractive woman, he might stroke her shoulder with his head.
+If Leroy saw a visitor in the lobby, and no staff were nearby, he’d walk up, shake hands, point to himself, and say, “Luh-luh-luh-luh—Lewoy!”
+Then he’d pet the person’s shoulder, or if she was an attractive woman, he might stroke her shoulder with his head.
 Guests from a nearby military base didn’t fare much better.
-Leroy would clack his heels together, stand at attention, and salute, then laugh as though they were all sharing a joke.
+Leroy would clack his heels together, stand at attention, and salute, then laugh as though they were all sharing a joke.*

 Once he reached the ramp, Leroy would linger there, in no hurry to get to the workfloor.
 If a supervisor told him to get moving, Leroy would slap his hands on his hips, look down at the ground, and remain where he was.
 When told again, he’d flick his hand angrily at the supervisor—buzz off!—but ever so slowly he’d start walking.
 Every few steps he’d turn back halfway and shake his fist at his antagonist.

 Leroy balked and squawked a lot but rarely became violent; and when he did, it was short-lived.
-Unlike Grant or Leon, who would fight to the death, Leroy would throw one punch at the offending supervisor, then run the other way.
+Unlike Grant or Leon, whose attacks could be fierce and sustained, Leroy would throw one punch at the offending supervisor, then run the other way.

 During work time, too, he dished out orders.
 In the Spanish/Florentine room, his job was to apply antique paint to the Craft Steel, which served as decorative trim on these glasses.
 Leroy wanted to get the paint on and be done with it, so he worked in a rapid, haphazard manner.
 He was constantly putting his glass on the table, as though it were finished, then capping the jar of paint and setting it aside.
 He’d ease back in his chair, his arms folded, in order to catch all the action around him.
 If any clients looked his way, he’d give them the sign for work.
 If they continued looking at him, he’d say “Go work!” or spin his finger in circles, meaning, “Turn around and watch what you’re doing.”